Web Development

 Node.js compression uses compression middleware for faster responses.

 To use compression in your Node.js application, you first need to install the compression package.
-This can be done using npm:
+You can do this using npm:

-Once you have installed the compression package, you can integrate it into your Express application.
-Here's a simple example of how to do this:
+Once installed, you can use it in your Express application.
+Here’s a simple example:

 Configuring Compression Options